alphagov/govuk-prototype-kit-docs/docs/v13/documentation/github-collaborate.md

 ---
-heading: Save and download changes using GitHub Desktop
+heading: Collaborate on prototypes using GitHub Desktop
 ---

 When you store a prototype on GitHub, you can collaborate on your code with anyone in your team.